 Obviously, the crucial aspect here is the annual fee.
 Does it seem worth the benefits to you, and will you actually use the card enough to get that kind of use out of it?

-Insider Tip: You may be able to get the annual fee on this card waived.
+Insider Tip: You may be able to get the annual fee on these cards waived.
 Just call customer service and ask nicely to have it waived, explaining that you’ve been a good, responsible customer for some time.
 Or, if you’re thinking of canceling the card, you can let them know that you’d consider staying with them if they waive the fee.
 In some cases they may offer a different incentive, like bonus points.

 And if you’re in the military on active duty, you can submit an online request for SCRA benefits, which will probably include having the annual fee waived.